 solutions for the bigger volumes, i.e. the domestic transactions.

+Swift: We think, we weren’t clear in the BJ that the solution is also applicable to Stand-by LCs.
+We have updated the BJ accordingly.

 We believe that the application processes for bank guarantees, Stand-by Letters of Credit